-4 Ways To Volunteer for the Environment and Support Public Lands
+5 Ways To Volunteer for the Environment and Support Public Lands

-1. Join a Hands-On Restoration Event
+1. Join a Hands-On Habitat Restoration Event

-The Greenway Trust hosts volunteer restoration events throughout the year in various locations within our region.
-When you register for an upcoming volunteer event, you can help remove non-native species, plant native trees, care for saplings, and maintain or help build sustainable trails.
-These events are a great way to meet like-minded people, learn about local ecosystems, and make an immediate impact on the health of forests and salmon habitats.
+Habitat restoration events are great for families and individuals (youth 13 years or under must be accompanied by an adult) and are a great way to meet like-minded people, learn about local ecosystems, and make an immediate impact on the health of forests and salmon habitats.
 For example, nearly 20,000 Greenway Trust volunteers have spent more than 70,000 hours tending to saplings in our plant nursery, pulling non-native plants, and rooting native shrubs and trees in Lake Sammamish State Park.
 Whether you’re a budding environmentalist or have been volunteering for years, there’s always something you can contribute to the places you love.
 Tools, gloves, and training are always provided—all you need to do is show up!

-2. Create a Custom Volunteer Event for Your Group or Business
+3. Plan a Custom Volunteer Event for Your Group or Business

 Looking for a meaningful team-building activity that also gives back to the planet?
 The Greenway Trust partners with companies and people looking to create meetups or celebrations with 10 or more people to organize custom volunteer events.
 We tailor to your group’s interests and schedule to help your party get out and restore habitats or trails.
+Want to amplify your impact while volunteering?
+Become part of our Corporate Matching Program to match employees’ volunteer service hours with donations.

 These events are perfect for: